 The main appeal of the Moto 360 is its attractive design.
 It's geared to those who want to make a fashion statement with their timepiece.
 It's easy to change the watch band to suit any occasion.
 Whether you're headed to the gym or for a night out on the town, this watch will look good doing it.
 Speaking of the gym, you get the essentials for basic activity tracking.
 You'll have built-in GPS, heart-rate monitoring, and Google Fit.
 It also has mobile payments with Google Pay.

-While the Moto 360 is good for handling basic tracking and smartwatch functions, you'll want to choose the TicWatch Pro if you're seeking a well-rounded wearable experience.
+While the Moto 360 is good for handling basic tracking and smartwatch functions, you'll want to choose the TicWatch Pro if you're seeking the best Android smartwatch.
 For starters, it's got both a microphone and a speaker.
 This means you'll be able to hear audible responses from Google Assistant and take calls on your wrist when your phone is connected.
 The innovative dual-layer display is not only easy to read in direct sunlight but it also helps you extend battery life by up to 30 days.

 If you're not fond of large watches or you'd prefer something that's slightly more stylish, you'll like the Moto 360.
 This wearable is an ideal lifestyle smartwatch for those who are content with the basics.
 You'll have standard health/activity tracking, GPS, heart-rate monitoring, Google Assistant, and Google Pay.
 The battery will last for a day or so and you'll have to live without a speaker.
 If these drawbacks aren't deal-breakers, then the Moto 360 might be just what you're looking for.

 All-around great smartwatch